Being Socially Awkward.

 For those of us who are socially awkward, even talking about the rides with other people fills us with dread because the conversation still has to flow (which we struggle with) and for me, to be brutally frank, I don’t see the point in talking about what we are doing, I just want to do it.
 I think I’m an adrenaline junkie and anything that doesn’t fill me with excitement is quite frankly as dull as dishwater.

-It’s just the physical interaction that is nigh on impossible for me and for most of us with AvPD.
+Being socially awkward on this level means that physical interaction is nigh on impossible for me and for most of us with AvPD.

-And that is down to our extreme fear or rejection and possibly our apathy at most things spoken.
+And that is down to our extreme fear of rejection and possibly our apathy at most things spoken.

 Leave a Reply